 - In the Dept. Heaven series, the council of the Seven Magi rule Asgard after Ragnarok causes the gods to (apparently) die out.
 It's implied that there will be some second advent of the gods someday, but the Magi are there to run things until that happens.
 Too bad Hector is one of the Magi and his six fellows don't seem to be on to him.
 Interestingly, the Magi all seem to belong to the humanoid race living in Asgard—and they rule over the angels.

-- In Shin Megami Tensei I and Shin Megami Tensei II, there's a Council of selfish and evil angels who do most of the work on the Law side.
+- In Shin Megami Tensei I and Shin Megami Tensei II, there's a Council of angels who do most of the work on the Law side.
 In II they go from potential allies to pure villains. [[God Is Evil God himself is even worse], just less willing to get personally involved unless he has to.
 And him and the angels have a strained relationship between the games.

 - Devil Survivor also has a small council of Angels working in the containment zone, but they're a little bit nicer than Shin Megami Tensei II's Angels.
 That's because instead of the four main Seraphs (Michael, Uriel, Gabriel and Raphael) there's a lower angel who isn't a Knight Templar of the worst kind: Remiel, Angel of Hope and Compassion.